 CDBG-DRfunds are often usedtorehabilitatedamagedhomes and multifamily units.
-However, grantees may also fund new construction or rehabilitate units not directly impacted by the disaster if the activity clearly addresses a disaster-related issue.
-This impact can be demonstrated by the disaster is overall effect on the quality, quantity, and afford a bility of the housing stock and the resulting in a bility of that stock to meet post-disaster needs and population demands.
+However, grantees may also fund newconstructionorrehabilitateunitsnot directly impacted by the disasterifthe activity clearly addresses a disaster-related issue.
+This impact can be demonstrated by the disaster's overall effect on the quality, quantity, and affordability of the housing stock and the resulting in ability of that stock to meet post-disaster needs and population demands.